-To obtain the nutrition necessary for healthy living, people age 60 or older and their spouses can eat at Senior Meals sites throughout the state.
-Senior Meals are served in a group setting such as a senior center or community building.
-Senior Meals may also be delivered to individuals who are homebound.
+To obtain the nutrition necessary for healthy living, people age 60 or older and their spouses can eat at Adult Nutrition sites throughout the state.
+Older Adults Meals are served in a group setting such as a senior center or community building.
+Older Adult Meals may also be delivered to individuals who are homebound.

-Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the elderly and where a congregate meal sites exists or those who live with a guardian who eats at Senior Meals.
+Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the older adults and where a congregate meal sites exists or those who live with a guardian who eats at an Adult Nutrition Site.

 Congregate Meals are served in a group setting such as a senior center, school, elderly housing facility, community building, church or restaurant.
-There are 218 sites in 66 of 67 South Dakota counties.
-A reservation for Senior Meals can be made one day in advance by calling the site.
+There are 12 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
+A reservation for Adult Meal can be made one day in advance by calling the site.
 Meal tickets are encouraged and donations can be either cash or food stamps.

 A person who is at least 60 years old and is homebound because of physical incapacity; emotional, mental or social conditions; or isolation is eligible to receive home-delivered meals.
 The spouse of a homebound eligible person or a person under age 60 who is dependent on an eligible person is also eligible to receive a home-delivered meal, if receipt of the meal is in the best interest of the homebound older person.